grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ![Line style option](/static/img/docs/time-series-panel/line-style-option-v9.png)

 - **Solid:** Display a solid line.
 This is the default setting.
 - **Dash:** Display a dashed line.
-When you choose this option, a list appears for you to select the length and gap (length, gap) for the line dashes.
-Dash spacing set to 10, 10 (default).
+When you choose this option, a drop-down list is displayed where you can select the length and gap setting for the line dashes.
+By default, the length and gap are set to `10, 10`.
 - **Dots:** Display dotted lines.
-When you choose this option, a list appears for you to select the gap (length = 0, gap) for the dot spacing.
-Dot spacing set to 0, 10 (default)
+When you choose this option, a drop-down list is displayed where you can select dot spacing.
+By default, the dot spacing is set to `0, 10` (the first number represents dot length, which is always zero).

 ### Line width

-Set the width of the lines, from 1 to 10 pixels.
+Set the width of the lines, from one to 10 pixels.

 ## Tooltip options